Killing of Fernando Rios: Racism and xenophobia in the 1950s

-Murder
+Killing

-Night of the murder
+Night of the killing

 The Cafe Lafitte in Exile (pictured 2022) is a gay bar in the French Quarter of New Orleans.

 In September 1958, a group of Mexican doctors and their wives were on a tour of the city that was being led by Fernando Rios, a 26-year-old tour guide from Mexico City.
 The group, including Rios, was staying at the Roosevelt Hotel.
 On the night of Saturday, September 27, after a day of showing the visitors around the city, Rios, a gay man, went to the French Quarter to enjoy the nightlife at the Cafe Lafitte in Exile, a gay bar on Bourbon Street.
 Rios was dressed in formal wear, including a dress shirt, necktie, and suit with faux-gold cufflinks, and he was carrying in his pockets his wallet, rosary, hotel key, and a note containing the name and address of a contact he had in Memphis, Tennessee.
 Rios had no friends or family members in New Orleans and he went to the bar alone.

 Also at the bar that night was John S. Farrell.
 Farrell was a student at Tulane University, a prestigious Southern Ivy university located about 5 mi from the French Quarter in Uptown New Orleans.
 Farrell had recently transferred to Tulane and had only been living in New Orleans for about two weeks at the time.
 He lived on campus with Alberto A. Calvo, a student from Panama.
 On the afternoon of September 27, the two of them drove from the campus to the local train station to pick up David P. Drennan, another Tulane student who was a friend of Calvo's, with the intention of hanging out in the city.
 This was the first time that Farrell had met Drennan, though all three individuals were members of the same fraternity.
 Drennan was 19 years old, while both Calvo and Farrell were 20.